-A Mirasol funded trenching program is being permitted and is expected to commence before the end of the year or early in 2020.
+A Mirasol funded trenching program was permitted and initiated in early in 2020.
 The program is designed to provide better exposure for geological mapping and sampling of both the vein and stockwork zones, and will also allow sampling of the wall rock between the high-grade vein structures.
+Results are expected during the first quarter of 2020.
+In addition, Mirasol is completing an IP geophysical survey at the project to better define potential drill targets.

 Based on the results from the trenching and channel sampling program, a follow-up Mirasol funded drill program will be considered.
 The results to date at Los Amarillos, combined with the low elevation, excellent infrastructure and year-round access, have highlighted a unique opportunity for Mirasol to move this project forward with its hybrid exploration strategy.